 All resources posted here are free; some may require that you register in order to download their files.

 ChemFormula, a macro for Microsoft Word to help you format chemical expressions.
 My Download page includes a figure showing what it does, and links to the files.
 (Written by a student friend of mine.)

-ChemSketch and Symyx Draw are programs that allow you to draw organic chemical structures.
+ChemSketch is a program that allows you to draw organic chemical structures.
 The drawings can be used as (2D) structures, for example in word processing files, or they can be converted to 3D models.
-I have posted introductory guides for these free programs; the guides tell you how to get the programs, and then help you get started using them.
+I have posted an introductory guide for this free program; the guide tells you how to get the program, and then helps you get started using it.

-Symyx Draw is a successor to ISIS/Draw.
+ISIS/Draw is an older such program.
 ISIS/Draw itself is no longer available; I will leave the ISIS/Draw Guide, since many have this program.
 ISIS/Draw - An Introductory Guide.

 RasMol is a classic program for viewing 3D molecular structures.
 You can also perform a variety of manipulations on them.
 Using RasMol is something like using a box of models, but lets you view much larger molecules.
 Thousands of "pdb" files are available, for small molecules and for macromolecules, for RasMol.
 (Some of the newer programs for viewing molecular structures use code or ideas from RasMol.)
 I have posted an introductory guide for this free program.
 It tells you how to get RasMol, introduces you to using it, and provides some sources of structures that you can view.
 It explains how to make your own 3D structure files, using the drawing programs listed above.
 It also contains some suggestions keyed to my X402 course, Introduction to Organic and Biochemistry.